-South University Dean of Student Affairs, as well as the Dean of Academic Affairs, encourage victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
-However, the names of victims or witnesses who provide information on criminal offenses are not disclosed in the annual disclosure of crime statistics and are maintained by South University in a secure location in the office of the Dean of Student Affairs.
+South University Dean of Student Affairs, as well as the Campus Director, encourage victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+However, the names of victims or witnesses who provide information on criminal offenses are not disclosed in the annual disclosure of crime statistics and are maintained by South University in a secure location in the Student Affairs office.